loatheb/nedo/README.md

-# require-enhancer
+# NEDO

-node CommonJS enhancer, load module from url or TS
+Node CommonJS require enhancer, could load module from url or ts at runtime ...

 ### usage